Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The silicon spray will also help protect against soil build up and rock salt stains.
 Loose dirt should be removed after every wearing by brushing the boots with a dry sponge, towel, gum eraser or suede brush.
 Fresh rock salt stains should also be removed before they have a chance to set.
 Dab the stain with a little clear water.

 Grease stains can be removed by applying a bit of dry cleaning solvent mixed with an absorbent such as fuller's earth or sawdust.
 Never use a dry cleaning solvent alone, for it will leave rings and spots that cannot be removed.
-And even when used with an absorbent, dry cleaning solvent, should be used very cautiously.
-Solvents may remove color from suede, for the color is only on the surface.
-Always test the solvent mixture first on a tiny inconspicuous area of the shoe.

 It may be best to have suede boots professionally cleaned by a reputable suede cleaning establishment.
 Resist the temptation to wear new footwear until you have polished them first with a stain-repellent product or plain shoe polish.